Paternity and foster care leave for the child of a private sector employee

 To be compensated, you must meet all of the following conditions:

-- Take paternity and foster care leave within 6 months of birth (unless the delay is delayed due to hospitalisation or death of the mother)
+• Take paternity and childcare leave within 6 months of birth (unless the deadline is extended due to hospitalization of the child or death of the mother)

-- Possess a Social Security number for at least 10 months from the date of the start of the leave
+• Have had a social security number for at least 10 months on the date of the start of the leave

-- Terminate any activity as an employee, even in the case of work for more than one employer (in the case of a request for leave from one employer and a continuation of the activity from the other, the CPAM: titleContent may claim the refund of the amount paid)
+• Cease all employment, even in the case of work for several employers (in the case of a request for leave from one employer and continuation of the activity from the other, the CPAM: titleContent may claim reimbursement of the amount paid)

 Seasonal or discontinuous activity